awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE_examples_basic.md

 ## Drop a Table Constraint<a name="r_ALTER_TABLE_examples_drop-constraint"></a>

-To drop a table constraint, such as a primary key, foreign key, or unique constraint, first find the internal name of the constraint, then specify the constraint name in the ALTER TABLE command\.
+To drop a table constraint, such as a primary key, foreign key, or unique constraint, first find the internal name of the constraint\.
+Then specify the constraint name in the ALTER TABLE command\.
 The following example finds the constraints for the CATEGORY table, then drops the primary key with the name `category_pkey`\.

 ```
 select constraint_name, constraint_type